 Food Poisoning and Bloating

 While vomiting, diarrhea and dehydration are the typical and more severe indicators of foodborne illness, bloating is a potential symptom that may cause a significant amount of pain and discomfort.
 Abdominal bloating, which is a sense of gassiness or distension, is typically caused by large meals, swallowed air or extra gas that is made by gut bacteria and incompletely digested foods.
 Bloating from food poisoning can also be related to excessive gas production in the intestines -- caused by chemical reactions related to the foodborne illness.

 Post-Infection Food Intolerance

 Abdominal bloating can also develop after recovery from an infection such as foodborne illness.
-An article published in the December 2014 issue of “Paediatrics and Child Health” noted how children suffering from diarrhea may temporarily stop producing lactase, the digestive enzyme that breaks down lactose, a milk sugar.
+An article published in the December 2014 issue of "Paediatrics and Child Health" noted how children experiencing diarrhea may temporarily stop producing lactase, the digestive enzyme that breaks down lactose, a milk sugar.
 An absence of lactase will cause lactose intolerance -- which can lead to diarrhea, stomach cramps and bloating.
-An intolerance to gluten, a component of wheat, barley and rye, may also occur after a viral or bacterial gastrointestinal infection, according to an article published in the winter 2015 issue of “Gastroenterology and Hepatology.”
+An intolerance to gluten, a component of wheat, barley and rye, may also occur after a viral or bacterial gastrointestinal infection, according to an article published in the winter 2015 issue of "Gastroenterology and Hepatology."
 While not the same celiac disease, in which gluten causes an immune response that attacks the lining of the intestines, an intolerance to gluten may share celiac's common symptoms of diarrhea, abdominal pain and bloating.

 Post-Infection Irritable Bowel Syndrome